 If you try an oil and do not get the desired result, it doesn’t necessarily mean that the oil is fake or not “pure.”
 It may be more about finding the one that works for you because of the chemical constituents that are within each batch, which may mean that you purchase from several different brands.

 And don’t believe the “detox” myth.
 If you apply essential oils straight (neat) on your skin and experience a rash, bumps or other adverse effects such as swelling or itching, this is not a matter of the essential oil cleansing your body of harmful toxins.
-Rather, this is known as a “sensitization” response.
+Rather, this is a result of irritation or is potentially evidence that you have been sensitized to the oil you applied neat.

 Sourcing & Contamination